Mission to Mars: Critical response

 Mark Halverson, writing in Sacramento News & Review, said "My inner child felt cheated that the film leapt from an astronaut barbecue to Mars without so much as a rocket launch and that the best special effect (a sandstorm nod to The Mummy) was unveiled in the first 20 minutes."
 He added, "This visually alluring mess also includes gobs of cheesy dialogue and a hokey-looking alien."
 Left unimpressed, Bob Graham in the San Francisco Chronicle, wrote that the film "meanders into space-mystico mumbo jumbo.
 We're supposed to share the characters' awe at the wonder of the universe, but more likely the audience will wonder whatever were the filmmakers thinking."
 Graham characterized Mission to Mars as "a very mixed bag: rhapsodic cinematography, several genuine shocks amid a suffocating air of gooeyness, impressive visual effects – even if some seem to exist in a vacuum – and an absolutely loony conclusion."
 Roger Ebert of the Chicago Sun-Times, said the film "contains conversations that drag on beyond all reason.
 It is quiet when quiet is not called for.
 It contains actions that deny common sense.
 And for long stretches the characters speak nothing but boilerplate".
 He believed that "It misses too many of its marks.
 But it has extraordinary things in it.
 It's as if the director, the gifted Brian De Palma, rises to the occasions but the screenplay gives him nothing much to do in between them."
 The film however, was not without its supporters.
-Michael Wilmington of the NY Daily News, exclaimed the film was "One of the most gorgeous science-fiction movies ever - and probably also one of the most realistic in detail and scientific extrapolation".
+Michael Wilmington of the New York Daily News, exclaimed the film was "One of the most gorgeous science-fiction movies ever – and probably also one of the most realistic in detail and scientific extrapolation".
 Richard Corliss of TIME commented that "This isn't 2001, by a long shot, but for 2000, it'll do nicely".
 William Arnold of the Seattle Post-Intelligencer, added to the positive sentiment by saying "Here and there an inspired shot makes the film come alive, and at least three of its sequences had me positioned well on the edge of my seat."